 Choose from 30 different Colorado-crafted beers, signature cocktails, and wines by the glass.
 Open seating is available within the old terminal in the form of tables and bench-style seating, couches, and plush chairs for a relaxing atmosphere.

-Crawford Hotel
+Crawford Hotel at Union Station

-Need a room for the night while traveling or just don’t want to leave Denver Union Station?
-Book a room at The Crawford Hotel.
 At home above the iconic Great Hall, The Crawford Hotel is an excellent representation of what it means to travel in style.
 Enjoy stylish modern décor all within a sophisticated atmosphere, complete with all the amenities you might need during your travels.

 Check prices, availability or book The Crawford Hotel.